110th Guards Rifle Division: Battle of the Dniepr

 The division comprised the Corps' second echelon and was ordered to concentrate in the Baranniki–Zabegailovka–Kovalenki area by 1600 hours on September 27, making ready to force the river.
-The forward detachments of the first echelon 62nd Guards and 92nd Guards had reached the Dniepr as early as 0200 hours that day while the 110th Guards was on the march northeast of Ozery, 15-20km from the river.
+The forward detachments of the first echelon 62nd Guards and 92nd Guards had reached the Dniepr as early as 0200 hours that day while the 110th Guards was on the march northeast of Ozery, 15–20 km from the river.
 The leading divisions were unable to immediately start crossing operations due to the absence of equipment and had to gather materials for rafts and other improvised means.
 General Sharokhin and a group of staff officers soon arrived at Ozery and organized an auxiliary command post.
-37th Army's crossing sector was 29km wide and the Army had a total of 1,204 guns and mortars available, although a significant number of these had fallen behind due to shortages of fuel.
+37th Army's crossing sector was 29 km wide and the Army had a total of 1,204 guns and mortars available, although a significant number of these had fallen behind due to shortages of fuel.
 57th Corps had about 655 guns and mortars available to support the crossings of the forward detachments.
-The remnants of the German 106th and 39th Infantry Divisions, numbering about 4,500 officers and men with up to 200 machine guns and up to 160 guns and mortars, were withdrawing across the river near the village of Koleberda en route to taking up a 25km-wide defensive sector along the west bank.
+The remnants of the German 106th and 39th Infantry Divisions, numbering about 4,500 officers and men with up to 200 machine guns and up to 160 guns and mortars, were withdrawing across the river near the village of Koleberda en route to taking up a 25 km-wide defensive sector along the west bank.
 In addition elements of the 8th SS Cavalry Division Florian Geyer were operating on that bank.

 The 62nd Guards was able to land two battalions beginning at the onset of darkness on the 27th, one on an island southwest of Soloshino and the other at a jetty north of Myshuryn Rih.
 At the same time the 92nd Guards attempted a crossing to another island south of Botsuly but this was discovered while still in mid-river; two pontoons were sunk by artillery fire and a third forced back which caused the crossing to be suspended.
-By the end of the day on September 28 the 62nd's 182nd Guards Rifle Regiment held a bridgehead 4-6km deep and 5-6km wide while the 184th Guards Regiment had also obtained a smaller but still substantial lodgement.
-The main goal of 37th Army on September 29-30 was to expand the existing bridgeheads, consolidate them, and repel increasingly powerful counterattacks.
+By the end of the day on September 28 the 62nd's 182nd Guards Rifle Regiment held a bridgehead 4–6 km deep and 5–6 km wide while the 184th Guards Regiment had also obtained a smaller but still substantial lodgement.
+The main goal of 37th Army on September 29–30 was to expand the existing bridgeheads, consolidate them, and repel increasingly powerful counterattacks.
 Overnight on September 28/29 the 110th Guards was committed from 57th Corps' second echelon to reinforce the 62nd Guards' bridgeheads.
 As well various crossing equipment arrived with the Army, including 21 half-pontoons and 67 boats, both A-3 small inflatables and collapsible canvas-sided types.
 During the day elements of the 23rd Panzer Division began arriving in the Myshuryn Rih area.
 Overnight on September 29/30 the 92nd Guards' 282nd Guards Rifle Regiment was landed in the 62nd Guards bridgehead east of Deriivka, while the remainder of that division's own forces, apart from its artillery regiment, crossed as well.